The legalization of same-sex marriage (SSM) --

 - The ninth anniversary of Canada's legalization of same-sex marriage will occur on JUL-20.
 Back in 2005, Canada's parliament legalized same-sex marriage (SSM) everywhere in the country -- in all ten provinces and three territories.
 At first, the province of Prince Edward Island did not comply; they said that they didn't know how to prepare a marriage license for a same-sex couple.
 However, a threatened lawsuit motivated them to quickly find a way.

 - An incident occurred in 2013 involving a same-sex couple returning as visitors to Canada to obtain a divorce.
 But otherwise, same-sex marriage is a inactive topic as far as the media is concerned.
-The term "Same-sex marriage" is not really used much; it is simply referred to as "marriage."
+The term "Same-sex marriage" is not really used much; such relationships are simply referred to as "marriage."

 In the rest of the World: